paplco/regen-green-nft-protocols/README.md

 ### Method 3 - GNFT Wrapping & Registry Service

-For NFT marketplaces, there could be an open API calculator that would give the current price to neutralize any NFT in its current state, based on its public ledger history.

 #### # Wrapping

 The Wrapping Service would expose an API to query NFT transaction history on the blockchain explorer, and calculate the cost to neutralize the NFT.

 The Green NFT wrap could be applied any time:
 * Time of creation (minting)